TheisFerre/Stochastic-Simulation/README.md

 # Day 6
 **(EXERCISE 8)**

 This day we used bootstrapping to estimate mean/median/variance of randomly distributed variables.
-Please note that this is exercise 8.

 ## Exercise 1
+Bootstrap approach to estimate p by constructing random resamples of X_i, ..., X_n.
 ```python
 n = 10
 X = [56, 101, 78, 67, 93, 87, 64, 72, 80, 69]